-Table 1 (Appendix) shows the rubric, designed by business communication faculty and named "Credibility Killers," used for the college-wide writing initiative.
+Table 1 (Appendix) shows the rubric, named "Credibility Killers," used for the collegewide writing initiative.

-As instructors know, effective writing involves much more than avoiding grammar and mechanics errors; however, because COBA (and its ongoing communications assessment) required clearly identifiable measures, we opted in this first phase of the writing initiative to concentrate on basic writing skills that were a major obstacle for our regional and first-generation students in writing coherent messages in business communication.
+As instructors know, effective writing involves much more than avoiding grammar and mechanics errors; however, because COBA (and its ongoing communications assessment) required clearly identifiable measures, we opted in this first phase of the writing initiative, to concentrate on basic writing skills that were a major obstacle for our regional students in writing coherent messages in business communication.